jgm/djot/doc/syntax.md

 following exceptions:

 - Backslash before a newline (or before spaces or tabs followed by a newline) is parsed as a hard line break.
+Spaces and tab characters before the backslash are ignored in this case.
 - Backslash before a space is parsed as a nonbreaking space.

 ### Link